Nozbe/NoOffice.org/_book/vlog.md

 ### Step 1.
 Write the script but try to record a video message

 Yes, I could post just a blog post for everyone to read and ask for feedback.
 That's one solution.
 But I believe a vlog conveys more – it shows emotion and it allows you to demo concepts and explain them more visually.
-It's much more engaging, andas everyone on our team works from home, it’s a good opportunity for the team to see me regularly, beyond just seeing my name or messages.
+It's much more engaging, and as everyone on our team works from home, it’s a good opportunity for the team to see me regularly, beyond just seeing my name or messages.

 I don't typically write a word-for-word script of what I'm going to say in the vlog, though it’s a good idea for people less accustomed to speaking to a camera.
 Instead, I usually prepare by opening up a mind map and outlining my talking points.[^1]